 Your EC2 instance will have access to temporary access credentials for making requests to AWS services.
 These credentials will have the permissions given to the IAM role you delegated to the EC2 instance.
 You no longer need to worry about access key management or key rotation on your instances -- it’s all automatic.

 To retrieve these credentials, your EC2 instance will query the instance metadata service.
 The instance metadata service is an HTTP-accessible service provided by AWS that provides important metadata that is specific to your EC2 instance.
-The instance metadata service is accessible from each EC2 instance at http://169.254.169.254, and it includes information such as the AMI used to launch your EC2 instance, the public and private hostname of your instance, and, if associated with an IAM role, a pair of temporary access keys for your instance to use for all AWS API requests.
+The instance metadata service is accessible from each EC2 instance at this destination, and it includes information such as the AMI used to launch your EC2 instance, the public and private hostname of your instance, and, if associated with an IAM role, a pair of temporary access keys for your instance to use for all AWS API requests.

 #2 IAM Roles in the AWS Console

 IAM roles also can be helpful in the AWS console.
 This can be helpful in two situations: first, to provide different levels of access to a particular IAM user in the AWS console, and second, to allow an IAM user to access multiple AWS accounts in the AWS console.

 In the first situation, this can be helpful if you want to force an IAM user to go through an additional level of security before performing important actions.
 For example, deleting an S3 bucket may require a user in the AWS console to assume a higher role that requires multi-factor authentication.
 This can ensure that S3 deletion by a bad actor on a browser that was left open.